← Back

 Shipped to Production

-Implementation took 3 weeks because the tour had to work across every module — Projects, Backlog, Board, Timesheet, Reports — each with its own steps and screenshots.
+Implementation took three weeks.
+Every module — Projects, Backlog, Board, Timesheet, Reports — needed its own steps and screenshots.

 Live product tour — All Projects step with screenshot preview